-On May 9, 2022, Hydro One filed a leave-to-construct application seeking OEB approval for the Chatham to Lakeshore Transmission Line project in Southwestern Ontario.
+On May 9, 2022, Hydro One Networks filed a leave-to-construct application seeking OEB approval for the Chatham to Lakeshore Transmission Line project in Southwestern Ontario.
 On November 24, 2022, the OEB issued its Decision and Order granting leave to construct as requested in the application, with standard conditions of approval.
-On December 28, 2022, the Haudenosaunee Development Institute filed an appeal to the Divisional Court, under s.22 of the Ontario Energy Board Act, 1998, of this decision.
-The appeal, amongst other items, asked to set aside the OEB's decision granting Hydro One approval to construct the Chatham to Lakeshore Transmission Line project and to deny the application.
-The Haudenosaunee Development Institute filed their appeal materials on March 1, 2023.
+On December 28, 2022, the Haudenosaunee Development Institute (HDI) filed an appeal to the Divisional Court, under s.22 of the Ontario Energy Board Act, 1998 (OEBA), of this decision.
+The appeal, among other items, asked to set aside the OEB's decision granting Hydro One approval to construct the Chatham to Lakeshore Transmission Line project and to deny the application.
+The HDI filed their appeal materials on March 1, 2023.
 The OEB and Hydro One filed their responding materials on May 1, 2023.
-A divisional court date is scheduled for June 15, 2023.